-To earn a UAF occupational endorsement, you must satisfy three sets of requirements: general university requirements; occupational endorsement and program (major) requirements.
+To earn a UAF occupational endorsement you will need to apply for admission to the program.
+There is no cost.
+There are three sets of requirements to complete the endorsement: general university requirements; occupational endorsement and program (major) requirements.
 These requirements are all described in this section of the catalog.
-Requirements for your major are found in the Occupational Endorsement Programs section.
+To apply for admission (Admission to OEC) Requirements for your major are found in the Occupational Endorsement Programs section.

 Occupational endorsement programs are designed to give students occupational training in a specific field.
 These programs are 9-29 credit hours and will be posted to the student’s transcript upon completion and after approval by the academic department.
 The credit hours may be applied to other undergraduate degree programs where applicable.

 You must earn at least 9 semester credits at the 100 level or above for an occupational endorsement.
 At least 30 percent of the program must be earned at UAF.
 A minimum of a 2.0 cumulative GPA is required in all work as well as in your major field.
 In addition, you must earn a minimum C- grade in courses required for your occupational endorsement.
 Some programs may require higher GPAs for major coursework.